eronmiranda/art-portfolio/README.md

 ## Conclusion 💬

 Building this project was a rewarding experience.
 It challenged me to think about user experience from an artist's perspective and to deliver a product that is both beautiful and functional.
 It also served as a playground for experimenting with animation, performance, and design.
 I learned a lot about the nuances of user experience and the power of small details.

-If you have feedback or want to collaborate, feel free to reach out!

 ---